-- Where combustion particles are produced.
-Combustion particles form when something burns.
-Areas to avoid include poorly ventilated kitchens, garages, and furnace rooms.
-Keep units at least 20 feet (6 meters) from the sources of combustion particles (stove, furnace, water heater, space heater) if possible.
-In areas where a 20-foot (6-meter) distance is not possible in modular, mobile, or smaller homes, for example it is recommended the Smoke Alarm be placed as far from these fuel-burning sources as possible.
-The placement recommendations are intended to keep these Alarms at a reasonable distance from a fuel-burning source, and thus reduce "unwanted" alarms.
-Unwanted alarms can occur if a Smoke Alarm is placed directly next to a fuel-burning source.
-Ventilate these areas as much as possible. - In air streams near kitchens.
-Air currents can draw cooking smoke into the sensing chamber of a Smoke Alarm near the kitchen. - In very damp, humid or steamy areas, or directly near bathrooms with showers.
-Keep units at least 10 feet (3 meters) away from showers, saunas, dishwashers, etc. - Where the temperatures are regularly below 40° F (4° C) or above 100° F (38° C), including unheated buildings, outdoor rooms, porches, or unfinished attics or basements. - In very dusty, dirty, or greasy areas.
+- In very damp, humid or steamy areas, or directly near bathrooms with showers.
+Keep units at least 10 feet (3 meters) away from showers, saunas, dishwashers, etc. - Where the temperatures are regularly below 40° F (4.4° C) or above 100° F (37.8° C), including unheated buildings, outdoor rooms, porches, or unfinished attics or basements. - In very dusty, dirty, or greasy areas.
 Do not install a Smoke Alarm directly over the stove or range.
-Keep laundry room Smoke Alarms free of dust or lint - Near fresh air vents, ceiling fans, or in very drafty areas.
+Keep laundry room Smoke Alarms free of dust or lint. - Near fresh air vents, ceiling fans, or in very drafty areas.
 Drafts can blow smoke away from the unit, preventing it from reaching the sensing chamber. - In insect infested areas.
 Insects can clog openings to the sensing chamber and cause unwanted alarms. - Less than 12 inches (305mm) away from fluorescent lights.
-Electrical "noise" can interfere with the sensor. - In "dead air" spaces.
+Electrical "noise" can interfere with the sensor.
+In "dead air" spaces.
 "Dead air" spaces may prevent smoke from reaching the Smoke Alarm.